Understanding

 Battery Backup for 5 minutes

-APC.com has a great tool for calculating and suggesting battery backup products based on time and load.
-Once you have a quote from us, our staff can tell your approximate power draw for our products.
-You aren't required to, but you should also add in your alarm or access control units when calculating load.
+We have a great tool for calculating battery backup load You aren't required to, but you should also adding in your alarm or access control units when calculating load.
 We would also suggest aiming a bit higher than 5 minutes.

 How to Comply with Nevada's Recording Regulations: